dgleba/472dkrcollection/522symmetric/15envvar/README.md

 #  Symmetricds replication two way - Mysql, corp and store1

-It is two syc.
+It is two way sync.
 Corp is the original database and store1 is replicated from corp.
 Store1 is empty before the replication starts.

 # Development Note